opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 ## Can I Keep the Recipe?

-By default the entire document ingested is saved as a field named `_source`.
-This field can be disabled (it is by default enabled) when creating your index,  usually for storage space efficiency.
+By default the entire document is ingested to the `_source` object. `_source` can be disabled (it is by default enabled) when creating your index,  usually for storage space efficiency.
 Ingested documents are indexed, but the originally submitted document is not stored.
-In this case, if you decide not to index every field encountered, the data will not be part of the index, nor will it be retrievable from the `_source` field.
+In this case, if you decide not to index every field encountered, the data will not be part of the index, nor will it be retrievable from the `_source` object.

-Consider this index creation API call that would disable saving the `_source` field:
+Consider this index creation API call that would disable saving the `_source` object:

 ```
 PUT no_source_index